ocupop/refed-website/src/_states/pennsylvania.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: Pennsylvania allows the feeding of animal-derived waste to domestic animals provided that it has been properly heat-treated and fed by a licensed facility.
-Individuals may feed household garbage to their own swine without heat-treating it and without obtaining a permit.
-    summary:
-    link_url:
     legislation:
       - title: 3 Pa.
 Stat. and Cons.
 Stat.
 Ann. § 2303 (West)
         animals_covered: All domestic animals